Far Cry 3: Critical reception

-Jim Sterling from Destructoid felt the game had a larger emphasis on storytelling when compared with its predecessors, and liked the game's cast of characters.
+James Stephanie Sterling from Destructoid felt the game had a larger emphasis on storytelling when compared with its predecessors, and liked the game's cast of characters.
 Sterling called the story "tightly written" and "stylishly presented".
 Matt Bertz from Game Informer agreed, calling the story "compelling".
 The game's cast of side-characters was praised for their acting and characterization.
 Mando's performance as Vaas was praised by critics: Ryan Taljonick from GamesRadar stated that his presence made some missions memorable.
 Mitch Dyer from IGN noted that Jason is a relatable character due to his many flaws.
 Kevin VanOrd from GameSpot questioned some of the narrative decisions, such as the heavy emphasis on drug use.
 Other story beats, such as Jason's transformation into an effective combatant within a short period of time and Vaas's early death in the story, were criticized.
-Bob Mackey of 1Up.com felt that the game lacked cultural commentary that it promised stating: "The team at Ubisoft Montreal could have used this opportunity to point out the strange trend of our wise-cracking, pretty boy video game heroes ruthlessly slaying hordes of faceless human opponents in increasingly cruel ways, but Far Cry 3 plays it incredibly safe -- despite what its advertising campaign would have you believe."
+Bob Mackey of 1Up.com felt that the game lacked cultural commentary that it promised.
 Both Bramwell and Tom Francis from PC Gamer remarked on the main quest's linear design, which Francis described as a "guided tour of all the clumsiest ways to mash story and videogames together until both of them break".
 Arthur Gies from Polygon criticized the story for being clichéd.
 The game's handling of subject matter like misogyny and homophobia and its usage of the white savior trope were also criticized.

 The island setting received critical acclaim.
 Tom Bramwell from Eurogamer stated that the island was the main reason he became captivated by the game, mainly due to the game's diverse activities and the island's rich history.
 He liked the artificial intelligence of the game's wild animals, which makes the game unpredictable.
 Bertz agreed, saying that the environment was "varied" and "gorgeous", and appreciated its design for accommodating multiple playstyles.
 VanOrd appreciated the effort Ubisoft had put into designing Rook Islands, saying that "Far Cry 3 isn't so much about the story as it is about its world", and called the world "enthralling" and "focused".
 VanOrd also liked the ecology, which interacts with each other and helped make the world more believable.
 Dyer enjoyed finding the game's collectibles, which helped enrich the island's history.
 According to Dyer, the game had an "astonishing sense of place" and "captivating culture and scenery".
 Arthur Gies from Polygon was also impressed by the world design, which he felt allowed various emergent events to occur and systems to flow and intertwine with each other.
 Taljonick added that the emergent gameplay contributed to some personal stories which are unique to each player.